Loading NuWatt Energy...

 Most solar estimates are treated as a single magic number.
 But they are built from multiple data sources, each with varying quality.
 A small error in one input can cascade into thousands of dollars of difference in your expected costs and savings.

 Many sites still show a 30% residential federal tax credit.
-Section 25D expired December 31, 2025.
-That is $7,500+ that does not exist.
+Section 25D expired December 31, 2025, so cash and loan estimates should not include it.

 Your roof's size, pitch, orientation, and available area determine how many panels fit and how much sun they catch.